Watch: “Sanctifed Sisters of Colesville: The Hidden History of Commonwealth Farm” (YouTube)

 The inn also functioned as a boarding house.
 In 1925, the Woman’s Commonwealth placed a classified advertisement for boarders.
 “Commonwealth Farm, Silver Spring Post Office, Md. — A room on the ground floor with board for two elderly people; toilet in room or near.”32 They also offered rental of a garage on the property.33

-In 1929, the Woman’s Commonwealth bought a home in Daytona Beach, Florida where they resided during the winter months.35 The Commonwealth Farm Inn continued hosting guests and boarders and serving their famous country dinners through the 1930s and into the mid-1940s.
+Commonwealth Farm continued hosting guests and boarders and serving their famous country dinners through the 1930s and into the mid-1940s.
 By 1940, only two members of the Woman’s Commonwealth of Washington were still living.

 Mrs. Jolliffe’s Home for Elderly Persons

-A week after the fire, Mrs. Jolliffe obtained a temporary license to reopen the undamaged wing of the home.44 Nineteen patients returned.
+A week after the fire, Mrs. Jolliffe obtained a temporary license to reopen the undamaged wing of the home.43 Nineteen patients returned.
 Jolliffe spent $30,000 on renovations to the fire-damaged wings.
-On December 22, 1951 – two months after the fire – the nursing home was fully reopened.45 The nursing home stayed open until at least 1953, judging by obituaries found in The Washington Post and Evening Star newspapers.46
+On December 22, 1951 – two months after the fire – the nursing home was fully reopened.44 The nursing home stayed open until at least 1953, judging by obituaries found in The Washington Post and Evening Star newspapers.45

 From Nursing Home to County Park